AmberLBurroughs/hoover/view/README.md

     });
 }
 ```

 ### Finish Cleaning
-Once all the directions have be moved through. the final position of hoover and total dirts cleaned are displayed.
+Once the Hoover has gone through all of the directions, the final position of hoover and total pieces of dirt cleaned are displayed.
 ```
 {(this.props.finished) ?
     <div>